mui/mui-x/packages/grid-data-gen/README.md

 # `grid-data-gen`

-Use this package to generate some data and build demos for the grid
+Use this package to generate some data and build demos for the grid!